Sitting on your last nerve?

 Other symptoms may also be factors in confirming a diagnosis of pudendal neuralgia.
 Common symptoms associated with irritation of the pudendal nerve include burning pain in the vulva, vagina, penis and/ or rectum, sexual dysfunction (pain and/or loss of erection and ability to orgasm) and bowel and/ or bladder urgency or pain.
 Your pelvic physical therapist likely has medical resources in the community for diagnostic procedures and testing.

 You have pudendal neuralgia.
 Now what?

 Our patients often come to us after spending some time on the interwebs and are really scared that they may have PN.
 First- knowledge is power and a sense of community is empowering!
 Finding information and others who have shared experiences is a wonderful thing.
 It can lead you to people who can help you learn more and how you can treat it.
 BUT.
 And this is a big but: If you have found yourself in a rabbit hole, chat room or information thread that leaves you scared, spinning and anxious, take some time away.
-Find a provider who can give you the facts about pudendal neuralgia and pain, answer your questions and point you to some of our PT colleagues for resources like this one at Pelvic Guru and this one at Pelvic Health & Rehabilitation Center and this one for all sorts of content and other references at Entropy Physio.
+Find a provider who can give you the facts about pudendal neuralgia and pain, answer your questions and point you to some of our PT colleagues for resources like this one at Pelvic Health & Rehabilitation Center and this one for all sorts of content and other references at Entropy Physio.
 Finding good information can help you focus on what is happening, who may be a helpful guide to your care and, most importantly, some paths to how you can start to feel better.

 Treatment: Pelvic PT